zenrocklabs/zenrock-docs/docs/docs/zrSign/smart-contract-suite/suite-overview.md

 The smart contract suite is referring to the [ZrSign](https://github.com/zenrocklabs/zr-sign) project repository, in particular the [contracts/zr](https://github.com/zenrocklabs/zr-sign/tree/main/contracts/zr) folder.

 The ZrSign smart contract suite provides a robust and flexible system for managing keys, signatures, and wallet operations across multiple blockchain networks.
-This suite is designed for developers who need to integrate advanced signing capabilities into their decentralized applications.
+This suite is designed for developers who need to integrate MPC-based key and signing capabilities into their decentralized applications.

 ## Core Components